michaeldye/mdye-shell-samples/README.md

 ## Introduction

 Shell and GNU / Linux tooling can be nuanced.
 I built this repository of shell samples to capture these nuances in a form that permits easy review and experimentation.
-Each script in the [src](./src) dir is a script containing code on a specific topic.
+Each script in the [src](./src) dir contains code on a specific topic.
 Functional tests of each script can be found in [tests](./tests) with names of the form `ftest-<script-name>`.

 ## Preconditions and Compatibility